 When you’re in the mood for a cruise:

 Take a windy drive through the county, catching the absolute best leaf-peeping spots along the way.
 You know that scene in the movies where the couple has the top down and rolls down a curvy two-lane highway, laughing the whole time?
 This is that scene.
 The drive from Winter Park to Grand Lake is nothing short of picture perfect.
 Take your time and make this a whole day activity, stopping wherever and whenever your heart desires.
-One stop that should definitely be included: Mustachio’s on the Lake, which offers over-the-lake views of the water and the tree-lined shores.
 This is the perfect sight-seeing adventure, so set the mood with your best tunes and roll those windows down to let in that crisp mountain air.

 When you’re feeling athletic: